Lyra constellation lies in the northern sky. It represents the lyre, a musical instrument with strings used in antiquity and later times.

 The star belongs to the spectral class A0V, which makes it a white dwarf.
 It was the northern pole star around the year 12,000 BC and will be again around the year 13,727.

 Vega is 2.1 times as massive as the Sun, and only about a tenth of the Sun’s age.
 It is believed to be about 455 million years old, which is about a half of its life expectancy.
 It is a suspected variable star and a rapid rotator, with a projected rotational velocity of 274 km/s at the equator.

 The star is believed to have a circumstellar disk of dust, as it emits excess infrared radiation.
 It may have at least one planet the size of Jupiter in its orbit.

 Vega is easy to find in the night sky because it is bright and also because it is part of a familiar summer asterism, the Summer Triangle, which it forms with the stars Altair in the constellation Aquila and Deneb in Cygnus.
 Vega is located at the vertex of the triangle, and easy to find because the constellation Cygnus, the Swan, is easily recognizable in the sky.

 Sulafat – γ Lyrae (Gamma Lyrae)

 Gamma Lyrae is the second brightest star in the constellation.
-It has an apparent visual magnitude of 3.261 and is approximately 620 light years distant from the Sun.
+It has an apparent magnitude of 3.261 and is approximately 620 light years distant from the Sun.
 The star is a blue-white giant.
 It belongs to the spectral class B9 III.